ProfessionalWiki/ModernTimeline/README.md

 ## Release notes

+### Version 1.2.2

+Not released yet

+* Fixed compatibility with MediaWiki 1.38 and above

 ### Version 1.2.1

 Released on April 11th, 2022.

-* Fixed fatal error in some cases where a Title becomes available
+* Fixed fatal error in some cases where a Title becomes unavailable

 ### Version 1.2.0